pdichiara/expand-to-quotes-brackets/README.md

-# brackets-expand-selection-to-quotes
+# Expand to quotes for Brackets
-use ctrl+' to expand selection to single/double quotes
+use ctrl(cmd)+shift+' to expand selection to nearest single/double quotes around cursor